-There is some confusion around exactly where the equator lies.
+There is some confusion about exactly where the equator lies.
 Apparently, the equator is actually where the Ethnographic Museum Monument is located, about 240 meters north of the marked line and pyramidal monument at the official site.
-Both sites have the means to stamp your passport, the cost included in the entrance fees.
+Both sites have the means to stamp your passport – the cost is included in the entrance fees.

-Tourists must book onto a pre-planned tour with two North Korean guides for company.
-The guides have to be specially appointed by the country’s Ministry of Tourism and it can take around 6-8 weeks to organise.
+Tourists must join a pre-planned tour with two North Korean guides.
+The guides have to be specially appointed by the country’s Ministry of Tourism and it can take around six to eight weeks to organise.
 Passport stamps are issued upon entry.